Admonstrator/glinet.forum/scripts/enable-acme/readme.md

 - A GL.iNet router with the latest firmware version.
 - A working internet connection.
 - DDNS must be enabled and configured.
 - DDNS IP must be the same as the router's public IP.
+Will be checked by the script.
-- Disable VPN
+- The script will request a certificate for the router's public IP.
+VPN IP is not supported.

 ## Usage